-This is a statewide proposal that will be reviewed by all 10 Regional Advisory Councils.
-Each Council may inform the Board whether the regulation is culturally appropriate for their region.
+This is a statewide proposal, and the revised OSM Conclusion in this Addendum was reviewed by all 10 Regional Advisory Councils.
+Each Council informed the Board whether the regulation is culturally appropriate for their region (see Subsistence Regional Advisory Council Recommendations, below).